Auto Trader bikes

 Running costs

-Enfield ownership has never been exorbitant and even though their new 650s are their biggest, most powerful bikes in decades, we see no reason for that to change.
-Fuel economy is in the mid-50s, tyres, chain, brake pads etc have a more gentle life than most and, of course, it’s a very affordable bike in the first place.
+Enfield ownership has never been exorbitant and even though its new 650s are its biggest, most powerful bikes in decades, we see no reason for that to change.
+Fuel economy is in the mid-50s, tyres, chain, brake pads and other consumable parts have a more gentle life than most and, of course, it’s a very affordable bike in the first place.
 So, although it’ll cost more to run than Enfield’s older bikes, it’s still much better than most.

 Expert rating: 5/5